luischanu/TinyVM/README.md

 | DHCP | Your DHCP IPv4 address is: 10.20.30.100 |
 | Static | Your static IPv4 address is: 10.20.30.100 |

+## IPv6 Support
+IPv6 support in TinyVM is limited at the moment.
+Although IPv6 is enabled in the OS, and thus available for command-line utiliies which support IPv6, it's not supported by the web server we use.
+Thus, you must continue to use IPv4 to reach the web server until this is addressed.

 # TinyVM Download